Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Analysis Results

 This behavior is further quantified in Fig.~\ref{fig:Mismatch}, where we show the mismatch between the median \bayeswave reconstruction and the injected waveform as well as the maximum-likelihood \bilby reconstruction and the injected waveform.\footnote{The maximum-likelihood \bilby reconstructed waveform corresponds to a true GR waveform in the BBH parameter space, while the median \bilby waveform corresponds to a point-wise (in time) median taken over a set of recovered waveforms, with no guarantee that the resulting waveform corresponds to a physical GR BBH system.
 In the morphology-independent \bayeswave analysis, meanwhile, none of the recovered waveforms necessarily correspond to a GR BBH system, and the maximum-likelihood waveform is typically an outlier in the posterior for the number of wavelets.
+This is because \bayeswave is a transdimensional analysis and the maximum-likelihood waveform is typically the one with the largest number of wavelets, and thus the one that overfits the noise the most.
 Hence, we use the maximum-likelihood \bilby waveform and the median \bayeswave waveform when computing mismatches.} The former does not depend on the value of $\ell$ and decreases as $1/\mathrm{SNR}^2$ for high SNR as expected~\cite{Lindblom:2008cm,Baird:2012cu,Chatziioannou:2017tdw,Ghonge:2020suv}, showing that \bayeswave is able to faithfully recover both GR and beyond-GR injections.
 However, the latter is a strong function of $\ell$ even at SNR 25, with larger values of $\ell$ and thus large deviations from the expected GR signal leading to a larger mismatch.
 Additionally, the \bilby mismatch decreases less steeply with the SNR as $\ell$ increases and instead seems to plateau at large SNR.
 This again shows that the beyond-GR waveform cannot be faithfully reproduced with GR waveforms.
 Another way to demonstrate this is presented in Fig.~\ref{fig:BWLIMismatch} which shows that the mismatch between the median \bayeswave and maximum-likelihood \bilby reconstructions increases with $\ell$ for constant SNR.
 This figure makes only use of quantities that are available from analyses of real signals (namely, not the true injected waveform) and again demonstrates how a GR deviation can be flagged from real data.